EuroProofNet/europroofnet.github.io/_pages/deliverables.md

 **September 2022:**

-- Database gathering proofs from the proof systems Coq, HOL-Light and Matita, and their translations.
+- [D1](../deliverable1).
+Database gathering proofs from the proof systems Coq, HOL-Light and Matita, and their translations.

-    * [Logipedia](http://logipedia.inria.fr/), a browsable website providing a library of arithmetic results in various languages: Matita, Coq, Lean, PVS, OpenTheory, Dedukti
-    * [Nubo](https://github.com/Deducteam/nubo/), a set of metadata and scripts to download and check Dedukti libraries

 **March 2023:**

-- Inventory of automated theorem provers producing proofs, description of proof formats, and inventory of checking tools for these proof formats.
+- D2.
+Inventory of automated theorem provers producing proofs, description of proof formats, and inventory of checking tools for these proof formats.

     * [EuroProofNet Automated Theorem Proving Wiki](https://github.com/EuroProofNet/ATP/wiki)

-- Comparison of the approaches used in the international Software Verification competition SV-COMP and other relevant ones.
+- D3.
+Comparison of the approaches used in the international Software Verification competition SV-COMP and other relevant ones.
     * [EuroProofNet Program Verification Wiki](https://github.com/EuroProofNet/ProgramVerification/wiki)
     * Presentation: Beyer, D. [Verification Tools, Exchange Formats, and Combination Approaches](https://europroofnet.github.io/_pages/WG3/Feb2023/Slides/DirkVerification.pdf).
 Contributed talk in the EuroProofNet - WG3 meeting.
     * Paper: Bhayat, A., Georgiou, P., Eisenhofer, C., Kovács, L., Reger, G. (2022).
 [Lemmaless Induction in Trace Logic](https://doi.org/10.1007/978-3-031-16681-5_14).
 In: Buzzard, K., Kutsia, T. (eds) Intelligent Computer Mathematics.
 CICM 2022.
 Lecture Notes in Computer Science, vol 13467.
 Springer, Cham.

-- Definition of a mathematical framework for modular reasoning about type theories and their extensions.
+- D4.
+Definition of a mathematical framework for modular reasoning about type theories and their extensions.

 **September 2023:**

-- Release of software for translating proofs coming from important proof systems based on type theory like Isabelle, Agda, PVS, Lean or Minlog, to Dedukti and back.
+- D5.
+Release of software for translating proofs coming from important proof systems based on type theory like Isabelle, Agda, PVS, Lean or Minlog, to Dedukti and back.

     * [hol2dk](https://github.com/Deducteam/hol2dk): HOL-Light to Dedukti, Lambdapi and Coq
     * [lambdapi](https://lambdapi.readthedocs.io/en/latest/options.html#export): Dedukti and Lambdapi to Coq